Guide to studying Law

 - If you decide not to work in law, you can still excel in a wide range of professions such as academia, media, business, politics and banking

-- A Law degree is considered very highly among employers as it shows you can communicate well, engage in critical thinking, and have great reasoning skills
+- A Law degree is considered very highly among employers as it shows you can communicate well, engage in critical thinking, and have excellent reasoning skills

 You don't need to have studied Law at A Level to get a place on most university Law courses.
 Some universities will look for A Levels (or equivalent) in essay-based subjects, such as English or History.

 Grade and subject requirements vary and depend on the university.
 Requirements are also subject to change.
 Always confirm the entry requirements for the particular university and course you're interested in.

 Tips for Law university applications

 When admissions staff assess applications, they look at how you portray your academic interest in the subject, your personal interests and any extra-curricular activities you take part in.
-Generally, tutors look for strong all-round individuals who are curious, determined and diligent.
+Generally, tutors look for strong, rounded individuals who are curious, determined and diligent.

 You should be able to demonstrate your interests, but work experience in a legal environment is not essential.
-It's more important to show an appreciation of how law affects the world around us.
+It's more important to show an appreciation of how the law affects the world around us.

 Read a good quality newspaper, so you're fully informed about topics in the news – there will always be a legal angle somewhere.
 Be prepared to discuss and share views on these.